0x70b1a5/lugso/061_noun-cases-negation.md

 ## Examples

 Below, `NOM` is marked on the subjects of each sentence, but note that there _is no phoneme for marking the subject_; it is implicitly marked by an _un_-marked noun, and further denoted by the last noun phrase in the sentence - remember, Lugso is mostly Verb-Object-Subject.
+Nowhere else will `NOM` be marked.

 Notice also that the `NEG` suffix ("not") is used in a few places.